timkuijsten/node-mongovi/README.md

 # mongovi

+**DEPRECATION NOTICE**: This package is deprecated.
+For Debian, Ubuntu and macOS I've released a successor to node-mongovi: [mongovi](https://github.com/timkuijsten/mongovi).

 Mongovi is a small REPL for MongoDB with vi key bindings.
 See the [list of supported methods](http://mongodb.github.io/node-mongodb-native/genindex.html) by [node-mongodb-native](http://mongodb.github.io/node-mongodb-native/).
 And the [list of supported vi key bindings](https://github.com/thlorenz/readline-vim#vim-bindings) by [readline-vim](https://github.com/thlorenz/readline-vim).

-**Note**: I'm currently working on a successor to node-mongovi.
-If you're not afraid of compiling and running experimental software on your database and use Debian, Ubuntu or macOS, please help testing the new [mongovi](https://github.com/timkuijsten/mongovi).

 ## Installation